COVID-19 Consumer Information and Resources

 Recent Data Privacy Updates:

-Protection of CARES Act Payments from Garnishment and Seizure
+Protection of COVID-19 Stimulus Payments from Garnishment and Seizure

 Recent Protection of CARES Act Updates:

 Many Californians are struggling to afford their student loan payments during the COVID-19 emergency.
-Congress and the U.S. Department of Education have taken various actions that may assist you.
-Note that, with one exception described in more detail below, these actions apply ONLY to your federally held student loans.
+The federal government has taken various actions that may assist you.
+These protections were recently extended and are now set to expire on September 30, 2021.
+Note that these actions apply ONLY to your federally held student loans.
 This includes Direct Loans and Federal Family Education Loans (FFEL) loans owned by the U.S. Department of Education.
 It does not include privately owned FFEL loans, Perkins loans held by institutions such as universities, or other private loans.
 Contact your student-loan servicer to get more information, or log on to your online account at www.studentaid.gov.

-Interest Waiver: All borrowers with federally held student loans will automatically have their interest rates set to 0% for six months, retroactive to March 13, 2020, and continuing through September 30, 2020.
+Interest Waiver: All borrowers with federally held student loans will automatically have their interest rates set to 0%, retroactive to March 13, 2020, and continuing through September 30, 2021.

-Forbearance - A Temporary Pause on Your Payments: All borrowers with federally held student loans will automatically have their payments suspended for six months, through September 30, 2020.
-Any auto debit payments made between March 13, 2020 and September 30, 2020 can be refunded to you.
+Forbearance - A Temporary Pause on Your Payments: All borrowers with federally held student loans will automatically have their payments suspended through September 30, 2021.
+Any auto debit payments made between March 13, 2020 and September 30, 2021 can be refunded to you.
 You will need to contact your loan servicer to request that your payment be refunded.
+Unless these federal protections are extended, your payments will start again in October 2021.

 Because of the interest waiver, your balance will not grow while your loans are in forbearance.
 While your payments are suspended, these months WILL count toward your monthly payments for purposes of Public Service Loan Forgiveness (PSLF), income-driven repayment (IDR) plan forgiveness, and other types of loan forgiveness, so long as you continue to meet the other requirements for these programs.
-Contact your servicer online or by phone if you don’t want your student loans to be in forbearance.
+As the forbearance period comes to an end on September 30, 2021, you should carefully monitor your e-mail and regular mail for a notice from your loan servicer advising when you need to recertify your income-driven repayment plan.
+Remember you can recertify at any time – if your income has gone down, recertification may reduce your monthly payment.

-If Your Federally Held Student Loans are Already in Default: The U.S. Department of Education has halted voluntary and involuntary collections on federally held student loans (unlike the relief described above, privately owned or commercial FFEL loans are covered by this action).
+If Your Federally Held Student Loans are Already in Default: The U.S. Department of Education has halted voluntary and involuntary collections on federally held student loans.
 This includes the seizure of tax refunds and wage garnishment during the crisis.
 This policy was first announced on March 25 but is retroactive to March 13.
 That means the U.S. Department of Education will return any amounts withheld between March 13 and March 25.
-The suspension of collections will last until September 30, 2020.
+The suspension of collections will last until September 30, 2021.
+Starting October 1, 2021, collection on your federal loans may resume.

 Privately Owned FFEL Loans, Perkins Loans, or Other Private Loans: If you hold one of these types of loans, the above protections do not apply to your loans.
-The one exception is that privately owned FFEL loans are covered by the temporary halt to collection activities.
-However, many student loan servicers are voluntarily extending some protections and assistance to student loan borrowers during this time.
-For more information, go to the Department of Business Oversight (DBO) for which servicers are participating and what protections apply.
+However, many student loan servicers have voluntarily extended some protections and assistance to student loan borrowers during this time.
+For more information, go to the California Department of Financial Protection and Innovation to see which servicers are participating and what protections apply.
 Contact your loan servicer to explore your options.

 Beware of Student Loan Related Scams: Beware of scammers contacting you requesting a fee to suspend your student loan payments.
 The federal government will not ask for a fee to suspend your student loan payments, and the suspension of your federally held loans will be automatic.
 If a scammer contacts you, report them to our Office.
 Be aware of these warning signs to help you avoid student debt relief scams.

-If you need additional information, the following websites may assist you: the U.S. Department of Education’s coronavirus website, the Consumer Financial Protection Bureau’s website regarding coronavirus and student loans, and the National Consumer Law Center’s Student Loan Borrower Assistance Project website regarding recent congressional actions.
+If you need additional information, the following websites may assist you: the U.S. Department of Education’s coronavirus website, and the Consumer Financial Protection Bureau’s website regarding coronavirus and student loans.

 Recent Student Loan Updates:

 Unemployment Insurance: If you lose your job or have your hours reduced due to COVID-19-related reasons, you may be eligible for unemployment benefits.
 Visit the Employment Development Department’s (EDD) website for additional information about unemployment benefits, and to file a claim.
-The federal CARES Act provides for additional unemployment benefits of $600 per week in addition to the state maximum if your job loss is due to COVID-19-related reasons, and also expands benefits eligibility to people who are not eligible for other state unemployment benefits, including people who are self-employed, independent contractors, and business owners.
-The EDD has additional information available regarding Pandemic Unemployment Assistance.
+The federal CARES Act expanded benefits eligibility to people who are not eligible for other state unemployment benefits, including people who are self-employed, independent contractors, and business owners.
+On December 27, 2020, the President signed legislation to extend federal unemployment benefits that expired on December 26, 2020.
+The EDD has additional information available on its website.

-Health Insurance: If you lose your health insurance as a result of COVID-19, you may be eligible to sign up for low-cost or no-cost health insurance coverage under Covered California. which has implemented a special enrollment period due to the COVID-19 pandemic.
+Health Insurance: If you lose your health insurance as a result of COVID-19, you may be eligible to sign up for low-cost or no-cost health insurance coverage under Covered California.
 You can find more information on Covered California’s website.

 Other Financial Support: Information about California’s Supplemental Nutrition Assistance Program can be found at https://www.cdss.ca.gov/inforesources/calfresh.